What to Know: Your Course at Commonweal Garden

 The yurt classroom is a shoe-free zone.
 Please remove shoes before entering.

 There is a phone in the yurt that can be used to make outgoing calls outside of class time.
-Should someone need to contact you during the course they can leave a message at the office (415-868-9681).
-Please note that no one is in the office on the weekends.
+Should someone need to contact you during the course they can leave a message at the office (415-868-9670-1).

 Quiet time is between 10:00pm and 6:00am.
-Please be considerate of your course-mates and RDI staff.
+Please be considerate of your course-mates.
 After 10:00pm, keep voices quiet and, please, no drumming.
 Acoustic music is OK around the campfire and in the yurt after 10:00pm.

 The RDI library is in the yurt.
 This is a private collection that we are happy to share with you while you are on-site.
 You are welcome to read these books in the yurt; please do not remove books from the yurt, and please replace them on the shelf where you found them.